cookiesncream716/helloWorld2/README.md

 }
 ```

-5. Attach a click [event listener](https://github.com/Tixit/Gem.js#event-instance-properties-and-methods) on the button.
+5. In order to cause the greeting to appear when the button is clicked, attach a click [event listener](https://github.com/Tixit/Gem.js#event-instance-properties-and-methods) on the button.

 ```
 button.on('click', function(){ })